RyanGomesDev/TecnicasDeProgramacao-2023.1-Ryan/README.md

-# Lista 1 de Técnicas De Programação - 2023.1
+# Arquivos relacionados a disciplina de Técnicas De Programação ministrada no semestre 2023.1.
-# Programming Techniques List 1 - 2023.1
+# Files related to the Programming Techniques course taught in the 2023.1 semester.